Program Specific Links

 ARRT Credentialing Examination Pass Rate: Number of graduates that passed the ARRT exam on the first attempt ÷ total number of graduates that took the exam.

-Job Placement Rate: Number of graduates employed in the radiologic sciences ÷ number of graduates actively seeking employment in the radiologic sciences.
+Job Placement Rate: Number of graduates employed in the radiologic sciences ÷ number of graduates actively seeking employment in the radiologic sciences (within one year of graduation).

 The program is accredited by: